 Family and friends are invited to St. Gregory the Enlightener Armenian Church on Wednesday, July 17, 2019 from 6:00 - 9:00 PM for visitation.
 Private funeral services will be held on Thursday, July 18, 2019 from 9:00 - 10:00 AM, with a funeral mass at 10:00 AM for immediate family members and friends at St. Gregory the Enlightener Armenian Church 1131 North Street White Plains, New York 10605.
 Interment will be private at Ferncliff Cemetery in Hartsdale, New York with her beloved husband Alfred who predeceased her in 1996.

 ~ In lieu of flowers, the family asks that you please consider a donation to St. Gregory the Enlightener Armenian Church in Maida’s memory ~

-To send flowers to Maida's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maida (Aghababian) Basil, please visit our floral store.